Emmascobar/ToDoApp/README.md

 ##### - Create Task To Do: where you can assing a determinate task to a specific user.
 Is necesary user exist previously to will can asignate a new task.
 ##### - View all task on "Task list": where you can view determinate data of every task and user and you can use filters and sort every column, as well as, edit or eliminate the task you want.

-#### INFO: Normally, a Specific User only can modificate or delete your own task, as well as, admins are the only can create new user.
-In this case for a little bit of fix time these optiones will be desativates.
+#### !
+Normally, a Specific User only can modificate or delete your own task, as well as, admins are the only can create new user.
+In this case for a little bit of time these optiones will be desativates.
 We're sorry for the inconvinience.
-I hope to fix that and also other details as well as posible.
+I hope to add that and also other details as soon as posible.

 ## Main technologies used:
 - Java / Spring / SpringBoot : to write the API code by using the libraries provided by both frameworks.